 Customize Procreate to suit your workflow.
 Adjust the look of the interface or mirror your canvas to a connected screen.
-Connect a third-party stylus, tweak the Pressure Curve, and personalize Gesture Controls to suit your style of working.
+Change your interface, tweak the Pressure Curve, and personalize Gesture Controls to suit your style of working.

 Tweak your Procreate interface to look the way you like.